 After reading the article, I resolved to do my weekly shop the next day purchasing as little plastic packaging as possible.
 I’m the kind of person who throws themselves wholeheartedly into a new thing.
 So I was dismayed upon reaching the supermarket, which happened to be Lidl, but could have been Tesco, Aldi or any of the other big names, to find that my mission was thwarted straight away.
 Apart from the odd box of loose fruit or vegetables, everything in that section was pre-packed in plastic bags.
 Furthermore, the bags provided for the loose fruit were plastic too.
 The meat and fish were all on the usual plastic trays.
 The aim to carry out zero waste shopping was going to be trickier than I first thought.

 I’m going to pause here to clarify something.
 I’m not totally anti-plastic.
 Plastic has a place.
 It has amazing properties.
 I bet Du Pont and all the other scientists, who developed plastic from nylon onwards, had no idea just how much we would use plastic when they first invented it.
 I just think we’ve got a bit carried away.
 We’ve gone plastic mad and I think we need to review what we manufacture from it.
 It shouldn’t be our ‘go to’ material for everything.
 We should explore other options first.
-Many environmentally-conscious companies are already using recycled plastic, cardboard, pressed fibre, paper, sustainably-sourced wood and many other materials to construct their products and for packaging, but unfortunately they are a drop in the ocean compared to the huge numbers of companies (many of them in China, it has to be said) who continue to manufacture cheap, plastic tat all wrapped up in plastic packaging.
+Many environmentally-conscious companies are already using recycled plastic, cardboard, pressed fibre, paper, sustainably-sourced wood and many other materials to construct their products and for packaging, but unfortunately they are a drop in the ocean compared to the huge numbers of companies who continue to manufacture cheap, plastic tat all wrapped up in plastic packaging.

 Back to my zero waste mission.